simulation-tree/unmanaged/README.md

 address of the pointer like with `Allocation` types.

 ### Fixed String
-A common scenario in C# with unsafe code is the inability to store a `string` inside structure.
+A common scenario in C# with having types meant for unsafe code, is the inability to contain a `string`.
-This type mimics a string of fixed length, but it only can contain up to 290 characters each 7-bit (ASCII):
+The `FixedString` type mimics a string, but of fixed length and it can only contain up to 290 characters, each 7-bit (ASCII):
 ```cs
 FixedString str = new("Hello World");
 Span<char> strSpan = stackalloc char[str.Length];